-All outstanding student account balances from prior semesters must be settled in full before you are allowed to register for any additional classes.
-If you have an outstanding account balance you will not be issued any documents including degree parchments, grade reports, transcripts, income tax forms, etc. Students that have applied to graduate will also be removed from the graduation list and must reapply once the balance is cleared.
+Outstanding student account balances from prior semesters must be settled in full before any additional registration is allowed.
+If you have an outstanding account balance you will not be issued any documents including degree parchments, grade reports, transcripts, income tax forms, etc.